-The Company will not make any new extension of credit, or arrange for the extension of credit in the form of a personal loan to any director or executive officer of the Company, and will not make any material modification to, or renewals of, any existing loan arrangements.
+The Company will not make any new extension of credit or arrange for the extension of credit in the form of a personal loan to any employee of the Company, and will not make any material modification to, or renewals of, any existing loan arrangements.

 6. Competition and Fair Dealing